vespa-engine/documentation/en/xgboost.md

   - "q" means this feature is a quantitative value, such as age, time, can be missing
   - "int" means this feature is integer value (when int is hinted, the decision boundary will be integer)

-When using `pandas` with `DataFrame` with columns names, one does not feature mappings.
+When using `pandas``DataFrame`'s with columns names, one does not need to provide feature mappings.

 See also a complete example of how to train a ranking function, using learning to rank with ranking losses, in this